-Some of the reasons why the UNESCO Committee has included the Par force Hunting Landscape in North Sealand on the World Heritage List are that it “is an unusual and well-preserved example of how the values of the European baroque were transformed into design of nature.”
+The UNESCO Committee has included the Par Force Hunting Landscape in North Sealand on the World Heritage List because it “is an unusual and well-preserved example of how the values of the European baroque were transformed into the design of nature.”

 How can you experience the par force hunting landscape today?

-The Par Force Hunting Landscape in North Sealand consists of public forests where everybody is allowed to go.
-The forests have their own individual characters and you can experience them on foot, on a bike or on horseback.
+The Par Force Hunting Landscape in North Sealand consists of public forests where everybody can go.
+The forests have their characters, and you can experience them on foot, bike, or horseback.

 Gribskov is Denmark’s largest old forest.
-Here, you can experience majestic giant oaks which have lived through centuries of changes, a rich animal and bird life and lots of exciting culture tracks.
-Whether you prefer a quiet, peaceful walk or hiking deep into the forest, you find nice hiking trails in Gribskov.
+Here, you can experience majestic giant oaks which have lived through centuries of changes, a rich animal and bird life and lots of exciting cultural tracks.
+Whether you prefer a quiet, peaceful walk or hiking deep into the forest, you will find excellent hiking trails in Gribskov.